jpwiedekopf/mimic-cxr-scraper/README.md

 To use the script, you will need to be a credentialed user on https://physionet.net and have access to the [MIMIC-CXR dataset](https://physionet.org/content/mimic-cxr/2.0.0/).

-first create a python virtual env with:
+First create a python virtual env with:

 ```bash
 python -m venv .venv